dashapetr/hf_agents/README.md

 ## Code from Talk

 This repository also includes the Jupyter notebook containing the code demonstrated during the talk.
-You can find it in the `code` directory.
+You can find it in the `Unlocking_the_Power_of_LLM_Build_a_HuggingFace_Agent.ipynb` file.

 Feel free to explore the repository and dive deeper into the world of HuggingFace agents!
 If you have any questions or feedback, don't hesitate to reach out.
 Enjoy! 😊